- When does my continuing education reporting period begin and end?

 How do I self-report CE hours?

 To self-report CMP activities, log into your Credentials account and select Report CE Hours.
-Learn more about how to maintain your credential.

 Are there enough hours in the USGBC course catalog subscription to fulfill maintenance requirements for a LEED credential?